- June 8, 2014Published:

 Manage work items

-- Validate requirements, work item relationships (for example, what it means when a test case is associated with a requirement), create work item queries, perform bulk updates in Excel
+- Validate requirements and permissions, work item relationships (for example, what it means when a test case is associated with a requirement), create work item queries, perform bulk updates in Excel

 - Run tests